 *States sampled: Alabama, Arkansas, Illinois, Indiana, Kentucky, Maryland, Missouri, North Carolina, Ohio, Pennsylvania, Tennessee and Virginia.
 Numbers may not match exactly due to rounding.

-The production region experienced generally good growing conditions in the 2022 crop year.
-The crop is very sound with high test weight and falling number values, lower moisture, good milling characteristics, and is relatively free of DON.
+The production region experienced generally good growing conditions in the 2023 crop year.
+The crop is very sound with high test weight and falling number values, large kernel size, good milling characteristics, and is relatively free of DON.
 Processors will find a versatile crop with good qualities for cookies, cakes and crackers.
 With higher protein and good extensibility, the crop should also be valuable in blending for baking applications.
+Buyers are encouraged to review their quality specifications to ensure that purchases meet their expectations.

 Where is U.S. Soft Red Winter grown?